MacEnhance/MacForge/README.md

 ## Requirements

-- MacPlus supports macOS 10.10 and above
+- MacForge supports macOS 10.10 and above
-- plugins distributed through MacPlus may have different application and system requirements
+- plugins distributed through MacForge may have different application and system requirements

 ## Features